What Causes A Typhoon? (Factors, Formation, Safety)

 What’s the difference between a hurricane and a typhoon?
 They’re both storms that get names.
 The super typhoon hitting Asia is named Heian or Yolanda.
 The main difference between a hurricane and a typhoon is where the storm occurs.
 According to NOAA, hurricanes form in the northern Atlantic, northeastern Pacific, and South Pacific.

 Typhoons form in the northwestern Pacific.
-All storms share begin as tropical storms.
+All storms begin as tropical storms.
 Each begins over warm oceans with high air, moisture, and wind levels.
-If the right conditions persist, these spinning storms will grow and reach sustained internal wind speeds of 74 miles an hour.
+If the conditions persist, these spinning storms will grow and reach sustained internal wind speeds of 74 miles an hour.
 They can bring torrential rain, flooding, and other hallmarks of a big storm.

 Hurricanes draw their energy from warm seas and can only develop at 26 degrees Celsius.
 They can only develop into significant storms when the sea temperature is 28 degrees Celsius, like a warm bath.
-It requires two elements to form around either developing wave patterns or thunderstorms, neither of which are found in high-pressure areas where descending air tends to stabilize the atmosphere.
+It requires two elements to form around developing wave patterns or thunderstorms, neither of which are found in high-pressure areas where descending air tends to stabilize the atmosphere.

 Other limitations include wind patterns in the upper atmosphere and the force of the earth’s rotation, meaning that hurricanes can only develop around a narrow band between 8 and 20 degrees north of the Equator.
 That may seem like a tiny area, but it’s where the East Lee trade winds converge, and there’s a plentiful supply of moisture.
-So it’s a prime location for developing thunderstorms and the birthplace of most hurricanes.
+So, it’s a prime location for developing thunderstorms and the birthplace of most hurricanes.

 Safety precautions during and after Typhoon